LynnColeArt/lynncoleart-website/posts/ai-prompting-ai-art-stable-diffusion-comics.md

 ---
 layout: modular-post.njk
-title: 'ai, prompting, ai art, stable diffusion, comics'
+title: 'On Prompting, Automated Prompting, Creative Processes, and The Soul of Art'
 date: '2024-10-18T12:01:00.000Z'
 tags:
+  - ai
+  - prompting
-  - On Prompting
+  - ai art
-  - Automated Prompting
+  - stable diffusion
-  - Creative Processes
+  - comics
-  - and The Soul of Art
 excerpt: ''
 draft: false
 blocks:
-  - id: '1757790021768'
+  - id: '1757790133356'
     type: text
     content: >2-
        I've developed a new more interactive process for proompting, and it has me asking questions about what all of this means.